Vispyr/vispyr-backend/README.md

 ### Grafana

 Grafana is provisioned with Vispyr's dashboard on its homepage.
 To build each panel from this dashboard, the above databases are queried in their respective languages: PromQL for Prometheus, TraceQL for Tempo, and FlameQL for Pyroscope.
 Vispyr's custom queries are used to build the dashboards from the data stored there.
+Nginx sits as reverse proxy between Grafana and the user accessing Vispyr.

 # Learn more